 Between the Flags: 100 Years of Surf Lifesaving celebrated the centenary of surf lifesaving.
 Developed in conjunction with Surf Life Saving Australia, this major exhibition looked at the history of surf lifesaving, the lifesaver as an Australian icon, beach culture and stories of the rescued and rescuers.

-Previously on show at the National Museum in Canberra, 6 December 2006 to 11 February 2007, before setting out on a national tour.
+Between the Flags was previously on show at the National Museum of Australia from 6 December 2006 to 11 February 2007, before setting out on a national tour.

 In 2007 Surf Life Saving Australia celebrated 100 years of ‘vigilance and service’.
 Surf lifesavers have saved thousands of lives.
 They volunteer their time, marking the safest places to swim with red and yellow flags and giving us the confidence to enjoy the surf.

 Surf lifesavers are not all bronzed and beautiful.
 They are men and women, young and old.
 They are passionate about their beach and their community.
 They are competitive and committed.
 They are part of a great tradition that echoes across the past 100 years, from Darwin to Devonport and Bondi to Bunbury.

 Surf lifesavers are ordinary people doing an extraordinary job, voluntarily.

 Prime was media sponsor for Between the Flags: 100 Years of Surf Lifesaving.